peraltajuan/DOCSIC/README.md

 # DOCSIC
-Density as Orbitals by Columns Self-Interaction Correction
+## Density as Orbitals by Columns Self-Interaction Correction

-Dependencies:
+Dependencies (developed and tested, but other versions might work):

 - Python 3.11
 - Numpy 1.25.0